 EAT: The Dale

-The door was open but alas The Dale was not serving yet when we came to town the last weekend of June 2019.
-Advanced buzz is all about the Chef’s Award Winning Burger (in NYC), and thick crust pizzas, but the large dark bar has the potential to be a townie and tourist haunt.
+Recently opened, The Dale is touted for its pizzas, craft beer, cocktails, and backyard garden.
+Advanced buzz was all about the Chef’s Award Winning Burger (in NYC), and thick crust pies, but the large dark bar has grown into a townie and tourist haunt.

 STAY: The Glen Wilde